 Who is your favourite fictional bookseller?

-The Bookish ABC is a bi-weekly challenge set by the Literary Counsellor to explore the different character tropes that show up in many books.
-Every other Sunday is a new post, which might feature one single book, or many different ones.
+The Bookish ABC is a blog prompt set by the Literary Counsellor with a focus on favourite character types in books.
+Posting is sporadic, but intended to be every other weekend.
+Posts might feature one single book, or many different ones.
 Check HERE for a full list of upcoming topics.